AliakseiTarasenka/fastapi-docker/README.md

     cd fastapi-docker/
     ```

-3. Create and activate a virtual environment:
+3. Install the required dependencies:
+This will create a virtual environment if it doesn’t exist yet
+and install all dependencies from your Pipfile/Pipfile.lock
     ```bash
-    pipenv shell
+    pipenv install
     ```

-4. Install the required dependencies:
+4. Activate a virtual environment:
     ```bash
-    pipenv install
+    pipenv shell
     ```

 5. Set up environment variables by copying the example configuration: